 PBX: (Public Branch Exchange) – a term used for a Phone System.

-Skype For Business & Teams: Microsoft Skype for Business & Teams is enterprise software that provides Unified Communications (UC) such as; Voice, Instant Messaging (IM) and video & audio conferencing.
+Microsoft Teams: Microsoft Teams is enterprise software that provides Unified Communications (UC) such as; Voice, Instant Messaging (IM) and video & audio conferencing.

 Unified Communications: (UC) describes the integration of communication services such as; VoIP, instant messaging (chat), presence, audio, web & video conferencing, fixed-mobile convergence (FMC), desktop sharing, data sharing, speech recognition, voicemail, e-mail, SMS and fax.